Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

   EVERY_N_MILLISECONDS( 200 ) { gCurrentPatternNumber = handle_ultra(); }
 ```

+Now compile, load and run the code.
+As you move your hand closer and farther away from the HC-SR04 you should see the patterns displayed change.
+The first and last ranges are bigger, but in the middle the width of the range for a particular pattern is about 3 cm or a little bigger than 1 inch.

 ## Extra Fun
 [Top](#notes "Top")<br>
 I will bring to the class one or two large WS2812B disks such as this 241 LED WS2812B disk or maybe some 93 LED WS2812B disks.
-There will not be enough for each station but everyone will be able to modify NUM_LEDS in Theremin.ino and try it out.
+There will not be enough for each station but everyone will be able to modify NUM_LEDS in Theremin.ino and try it out, based on the number of LEDs in the disk.
 It really looks spectacular!

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/241LED_WS2812B.png "Image of 241 LED WS2812B disk")